 Starlink satellites also number in their thousands, meaning there should nearly always be one in space 'nearby' to transmit a signal to your home.

 Naturally, there is a cost involved to take advantage of such a service.
-In Australia, the cost for the required hardware is AU$924, along with a AU$139p/m fee for the unlimited data service.
+In Australia, the cost for the required hardware is AU$924, unless any promotional deals are running (at the time of publishing, the necessary hardware can be bought for AU$199 if you live in a rural area) along with a AU$139p/m fee for the unlimited data service.

 There are different plans and hardware depending on your use.
 There is a business plan, for example, which comes with a receiver that is capable of receiving data from a greater number of satellites to facilitate the greater number of devices connected to it.